Love Hangover (Jennie song): Critical reception

 Writing for Billboard, Jeff Benjamin ranked "Love Hangover" as the fifth-best song on Ruby that allows Jennie to explore a "softer, more romantic side" of herself.
 He found the song to be a "refreshing interlude packed with heartfelt vulnerability" that manages to keep the album's energy high with its percussive outro, and praised its "warm, mellow groove and Fike’s multifaceted rap" for complementing Jennie's "gentle coos".
 NMEs Crystal Bell praised the song for blending "soulful intimacy with a laid-back groove" with a "smooth assist" by Dominic Fike.
+Maria Sherman wrote in her review for the Associated Press that the singer's "chameleonic vocal performance is so convincing, the recording almost doesn’t even sound like Jennie."
 Maria Letícia L. Gomes of Clash similarly commended the "smooth, intimate track" for bringing out Jennie's most "organic vocal delivery yet" that "glides over the track effortlessly".
 She added that the song "grows on you, revealing more depth with each listen", with a mellow production invoking the feel of a "breezy, late-night-drive" and some of the album's best melodies.
-Maria Sherman wrote in her review for the Associated Press that the singer's "chameleonic vocal performance is so convincing, the recording almost doesn’t even sound like Jennie."
+The publication ranked "Love Hangover" at number 37 on their list of songs that defined the year 2025.